Kartavchenko/shop-noname/README.md

 # Pet project **Shop**

 Shop is a simple e-commerce web application that allows users to browse and purchase a range of products.
 This project is built using React.js and relies on a fake API for product data.
+Using Redux Toolkit for state management and Firebase for user authentication.
+For saving data in the database, I used Firebase.

 _The project is a work in progress and will be updated with additional features in the future._